 Alcohol is widely used in social interactions but it can cause many health, social, and safety problems when not used responsibly.
+One in four Australians drink at risky levels.
 People in farming communities are more likely to binge drink (consume alcohol at short-term risky levels) when compared with the general Australian population.

 Alcohol can also contribute to violence, and family conflict.
-It is estimated that alcohol is involved in up to 65% of family violence incidents that are reported to the police and up to 47% of Australian child abuse cases.
+Recent research suggests that alcohol is involved in over 44% of family violence incidents and a significant contributor to child protection cases, with 10,000 Australian children in child protection due to the alcohol use of a carer.
 Alcohol is associated with an increased likelihood of violence occurring and an increase in the severity of harm that results from this violence.

 If you drink, limit your alcohol to no more than two standard drinks a day and make sure you have two alcohol free days each week.
-High risk drinking is when you drink more than 4 standard drinks on one occasion.
-It can cause serious short and long term health effects.
-If you are pregnant, it is recommended that you do not drink alcohol at all.
+Drinking at risky levels can cause serious short and long term health effects.
+10-15% of all presentations to hospital emergency departments are alcohol-related.
+One in four road deaths are the result of drink driving.
+If you are pregnant or in your teenage years, it is recommended that you do not drink alcohol at all.

 Used excessively for a long time, alcohol can cause a range of health effects including (but not limited to) high blood pressure, liver damage, cancer of the mouth, throat and brain injury.